 Also of interest is that Redwood has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Redwood does not have a public transit system used by locals to get to and from work.
+Redwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Redwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.92% of adults 25 and older in Redwood have a college degree.